TMS and IV Ketamine Therapy: Two Effective PMDD Alternative Treatments

 • Marking irrational decisions one would normally not make.

-• Engaging in risky behaviors that makes it appear like one is out of control.
+• Engaging in risky behaviors that make it appear like one is out of control.

 • A constant and persistent feeling of being overwhelmed.